 We believe the entire Bible is the inspired Word of God.
-Men controlled by the Spirit of God wrote the words of Scripture.
-Therefore, the Bible is without error.
+Men controlled by the Spirit of God wrote the words of Scripture, and God breathed life into His words.
+Therefore, the Bible is without error and is the means of understanding God’s life-giving truth.
 It is the final authority for matters of faith and practice.

 About the Godhead

-God co-exists in three distinct persons, Father, Son, and Holy Spirit.
+God co-exists in three distinct persons: Father, Son, and Holy Spirit.
 This is also called the Triune God, or the Trinity.
-Mysterious and awesome is this reality about God, man made illustrations ultimately fail in trying to explain the three persons of the Godhead.
-We see the Triune God at work and co-existing as these three distinct persons all throughout Scripture.
+The Trinity is awesome and incomprehensible with finite mind; man-made illustrations ultimately fail in trying to fully explain the three persons of the Godhead.
+The Triune God is always at work and co-exists as these three distinct persons.
+This reality is recorded throughout Scripture.

 About God the Father